Cwei1/ChessAI/Log.md

 6/9/14 - Devendra, Dionis - Starting work on writing the ChessAI file

 6/9/14 - Cardy - Researched ways that ChessAI's use Trees and Maps to think of moves.
 Fixed bugs.

+6/11/14 - Dionis - more bug fixes.
+This time in the gui.